How to Set Up a Membership Site Using WooCommerce Memberships

 The developers of WooCommerce Memberships have graciously written some extensive documentation regarding the use of this membership plugin.
 That said, they recommend that those wanting to get their membership up and running quickly simply leave the plugin’s restriction settings alone.

-• Hide Completely.
-If you want to hide all of your website’s content from non-members, including comments made on restricted content, your site’s archives, or your blog or shop’s pages, choose this restriction mode.
+- Hide Completely.
+If you want to hide all of your website’s content from non-members, choose this restriction mode.
+This includes comments made on restricted content, your site’s archives, or your blog or shop’s pages.
 Only after someone purchases a membership and logs in will this content become accessible.
 Unfortunately, restricting content like this makes content indexing impossible for search engines.
 Only choose this option for private membership sites.

-• Hide Content Only.
+- Hide Content Only.
 If you wish to restrict some content (not including your blog or shop’s pages), choose this option.
 Again, only after purchasing a membership will this content be accessible.
-Until then, a convenient restricted access message will appear to site visitors trying to view it, hopefully encouraging them to purchase a membership.
+Until then, a convenient restricted access message will appear to site visitors trying to view it.
+This will hopefully encourage them to purchase a membership.

 General Settings